BenjaminDupre/tsvr/README.md

 **The expirience is built in:**
 * Virtual Reality using Unity.
 * The Heart Rate data is colected using Arduino Uno and a SparkFun Single Lead Heart Rate Monitor - AD8232.
-* The VR expirience is presented and tracked using a HTC Vive headset with two lighthouses and Haptic Data Globes.
+* The VR expirience displayed and tracked using a HTC Vive headset, two lighthouses and Haptic Data Globes.

-On each trial, first, the participants had to memorize the correct placement position on a 18 position board.
-Then, the ball would appear allocated randomly on either the left or the right hand and they had to place the ball in the correct position as fast as possible.
+On each trial, the participants had to memorize the correct placement position on a 18 position board.
+Then, the ball would appear allocated randomly on either the left or the right hand and finally they had to place the ball in the correct position as fast as possible.

 The study consisted of 3 blocks of 36 trials, mounting to a goal of 108 observation per participants.